Understanding 401(k) Nondiscrimination Testing

 - Basic safe harbor match—Employer matches 100% of employee contributions, up to 3% of their compensation, plus 50% of the next 2% of their compensation.

-- Enhanced safe harbor match—Employer matches 100% of employee contributions, up to 4% of their compensation.
+- Enhanced safe harbor match—Must be as generous as the basic safe harbor match, a common formula is when the employer matches 100% of employee contributions, up to 4% of their compensation.

-- Non-elective contribution—Employer contributes 3% of each employee’s compensation, regardless of whether they make their own contributions.
+- Non-elective contribution—Employer contributes a minimum of 3% of each employee’s compensation, regardless of whether they make their own contributions.